Comparison

 Yes.
 Squarespace exports content as XML, which I can import cleanly.
 Images, pages, blog posts and products all come across.

-Squarespace templates look great — can a bespoke site really be better designed?
+Squarespace templates look great.
+Can a bespoke site really be better designed?

 Yes, because it's designed for you specifically rather than being a template designed for a whole category.
-Your site ends up fitting your actual brand, content and customers — a template can only ever approximate that.
+Your site ends up fitting your actual brand, content and customers.
+A template can only ever approximate that.

 What if I just want a simple portfolio site?